 Example of a Rumor Categorization Tool

-Work through these questions to help you think about the possible impact of a rumor.
-Once you have assessed the potential consequences you can categorize the rumor: label the rumor as having minor, moderate or major consequences depending on their potential to do harm.
+Working through these questions can help the user think about the possible impact of a rumor.
+Once the user has assessed the potential consequences, the rumor can be categorized as having minor, moderate or major consequences, depending on each rumor's potential to do harm.

 - Example of a Rumor Log Tool

 - Gendered Implications of COVID-19 Outbreaks in Development and Humanitarian Settings

 - Messaging Guidelines- Risk Communication/Community Engagement (RCCE) Considerations for Covid-19

 - COVID-19 and Gender Equality